Generated at: 2026-05-16 10:04:09

 The Corporate Database Service provided by uSonar, when used in conjunction with MA tools, helps resolve the following challenges in MA tool operations:

-• Automatically assign diverse corporate attributes to realize multi-faceted and highly accurate ABM analysis
+• Automatically assign diverse corporate attributes to realize multi-faceted and high-precision ABM analysis

 • Extract leads after identifying which segment the lead company belongs to